 Disgraced 2017 China Tour

-Ping Pong will bring Pulitzer Prize-winning drama Disgraced as well as Pakistani-American playwright Ayad Akhtar and members of the U.S. cast to China for a month-long education outreach tour in spring, 2017.
+Ping Pong will bring Pulitzer Prize-winning drama Disgraced by Pakistani-American playwright Ayad Akhtar to China for a month-long education outreach tour in spring, 2017.

 Staged readings of the play will tour universities, secondary schools, and cultural venues across China.
-Ping Pong will moderate panel discussions that bring scholars and experts of Islamic Studies, American Studies, and other relevant fields together with the playwright and director to discuss the issues raised in the play.
+Ping Pong will moderate panel discussions that bring scholars and experts of Islamic Studies, American Studies, and other relevant fields together with the director and cast to discuss the issues raised in the play.

 Terrific, turbulent, with fresh currents of dramatic electricity, Disgraced comes roaring to life on Broadway!